 CONSUMERIZIM was founded in 2012 by Joe Ruzvidzo, an ordinary citizen fed up with shoddy service.
 He wanted to create a space where the voice of the customer is heard, not just in a Call Center echo chamber but out here, out loud, where everyone can judge a company’s services not just on their advertising, but on the results.

-This space isn’t just for us to moan about bad service, but also to glorify those businesses that don’t do only what they’re MEANT to do, but more.
-Those lowly workers in otherwise ordinary companies who go out of their way to help us, the people who really pay their salaries.
+This space wasn’t created just to moan about bad service, but also to glorify those businesses that don’t do only what they’re MEANT to do, but more.
+Those lowly workers in otherwise ordinary companies who go out of their way to help the public.

 We have long wanted a voice, and although the Consumer Council of Zimbabwe has been available (although largely silent in the past few years), it will take a grassroots movement of disaffected consumers to create a shift in the culture of Zimbabwe.